Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Introduction

-Our contributions are as follows: \begin{itemize} \item We discover and demonstrate that LoRA mitigates memorization in federated and centralized learning.
-This includes exact match rate (repeating training data exactly) and paraphrasing (partial overlap).
-Compared to full fine-tuning, LoRA can significantly reduce memorization even when sensitive data is replicated and the LLM is prompted with long prefixes of a sequence. \item We comprehensively test models of varying size from the Llama-2 family, Llama-3 family, and Mistral-v0.3 on medical question-answering tasks to simulate a data-sensitive scenario.
-LoRA effectively reduces memorization while preserving high performance accuracy. \item We experimentally explore how LoRA interacts with other privacy strategies.
-This includes differential privacy mechanisms such as gradient noising and clipping, Goldfish loss \citep{hans2024goldfish}, and post-training noise injection.
-We find that LoRA works synergistically with these other approaches. \item To facilitate reproducibility and further research, we publicly release our code and instructions at \url{https://github.com/tuneinsight/federated-llms}. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We empirically demonstrate that LoRA mitigates memorization in federated learning for little to no performance cost compared to full fine-tuning.
+This effect generalizes to datasets drawn from several sensitive data domains such as medicine, law, and finance. \item We comprehensively test model sizes from 1B to 70B parameters from the Llama-2 family, Llama-3 family, and Mistral-v0.3.
+LoRA effectively reduces memorization across models. \item We investigate the impact of the LoRA rank on memorization and compare how sensitive data memorization in federated learning differs from centralized learning. \item We experimentally explore how LoRA interacts with other privacy strategies.
+This includes differential privacy mechanisms such as gradient noising and clipping, Goldfish loss \citep{hans2024goldfish}, post-training noise injection and secure aggregation.
+We demonstrate how LoRA can work synergistically with these other approaches. \item We release a repository with code and instructions to reproduce our results: \url{https://github.com/tuneinsight-collab/FederatedLLMs}. \end{itemize}